SAP-archive/techne/src/techne/components/containers/card/card.default.md

-The **Standard Card** is the simplest way to represent concise information.
+The simplest way to represent concise information.

+Is used also to select items for a list to navigate to a screen where more information is shown.